The Great Gatsby Mansions

 Real-Life Homes That Inspired the Book and Film

-You either love or hate Baz Luhrmann’s recent and unabashedly lavish film adaptation.
+You either love or hate Baz Luhrmann’s unabashedly lavish 2013 film adaptation.
 But one thing’s for sure: few works capture the American imagination more than F. Scott Fitzgerald’s The Great Gatsby.

 The North Shore "Gold Coast" on the Long Island Sound boasts a history of affluence, with private estates of Vanderbilts, Roosevelts, and others of Gilded Age fortune built there at the turn of the 20th century.
 The parties soon followed.
 Fitzgerald was invited.

 Myths abound on which mansions inspired the Gatsby castle and the Buchanan home.
 Is it the legendary Beacon Towers?
 The fabled Land's End?
 Let’s start, as the novel's Nick Carraway did, with Tom and Daisy Buchanan.